bailey27/cppcryptfs/README.md

 **Per-filesystem threads**

-Early in cppycryptfs' development, Dokany (then version 0.9) had a problem if multiple threads were used to service requests on a single filesystem.

-Therefore the number of threads per-filesystem was hard-coded to 1 in cppcryptfs.

-It now appears to be safe to use more than one thread per-filesystem.
-However, almost all testing and usage of cppcryptfs until now has been done with only one thread per filesystem.

-Using more than one thread for each filesystem may result in improved performance.
+Using more than one thread to process requests for each filesystem may result in improved performance.

-The default number of per-filesystem threads is still 1.
 Using "Dokany default" will cause Dokany to choose an appropriate number of threads.
 It currently uses five threads.

 **I/O buffer size (KB)**